neooblaster/zcl_log_util/README.md

 * ``e001(vn)``
 * ``e012(01)``

-Note : This mode is most designed when logs are registered in log table instead of raising message even if that works as well.
+Note: This mode is most designed when logs are registered in log table instead of raising a message even if that works as well.